The Danish Girl (film): Accolades

+Controversies

-The Danish Girl has been criticized as being written similarly to forced feminization erotica, obscuring the actual story of a historical transgender woman, and for being based on a fictional book that does not tell the true story of Elbe and Wegener.
-Additionally, it was criticized for casting Redmayne, a cisgender male actor, in a transgender female role.
+The Danish Girl has been criticised as being written similarly to forced feminization erotica, obscuring the actual story of a historical transgender woman, and for being based on a fictional book that does not tell the true story of Elbe and Wegener.
+Additionally, it was criticised for casting Redmayne, a cisgender man, in the role of a transgender woman.
 Redmayne acknowledged this criticism in an interview with Indiewire around the time of the film's 2015 release, calling it an "incredibly important discussion".

 In a 2018 GQ interview, Redmayne said he was unsure in retrospect if he should have accepted the role.
 He stated in 2021 that he regretted it, stating, "I made that film with the best intentions, but I think it was a mistake.
 The bigger discussion about the frustrations around casting is because many people don’t have a chair at the table.
-There must be a leveling, otherwise we are going to carry on having these debates."
+There must be a leveling, otherwise, we are going to carry on having these debates."

+In a 2025 interview with British Vogue, Vikander admitted that the film "already feels extremely dated, which I think is a good thing.
+At that time, it was a pivot in something that it made [the subject of transgender lives] at least discussed.
+I hope that in a way it was a bit of an eye-opener and opened the way for art to cover those themes."

 Oscar category controversy

-Alicia Vikander was awarded the Academy Award for Best Supporting Actress for her role in the film, the film's only Oscar win out of the four nominations, a decision that the Academy was criticized for as Vikander has about one hour of screen-time, which is 50% of the film's run-time and therefore qualified her for consideration in the Best Actress category.
+Alicia Vikander was awarded the Academy Award for Best Supporting Actress for her role in the film, the film's only Oscar win out of the four nominations.
+The Academy was criticised for nominating Vikander's performance for Best Supporting Actress, as Vikander has about one hour of screen-time, which is 50% of the film's run-time, which qualified her for consideration in the Best Actress category.
 The film's distributor Focus Features had campaigned in support of Vikander in the Supporting Actress category, in which many lead actresses have been nominated and won.
 She was intentionally not shortlisted in the Best Actress category as she would have been competing against Brie Larson for her role in Room, which would have decreased her chances of winning while the Supporting Actress category had less competition.
 At both the Golden Globe Awards and the British Academy Awards, Vikander's performance in The Danish Girl was nominated for Best Actress and she was included in the Best Supporting Actress category for her work in Ex Machina.
+(She lost both awards to Kate Winslet for Steve Jobs.)